jdpieck/oasis-align/README.md

 ![Image of output with parameter `ruler: true`](examples/ruler.png)

 ### `range` (array of two decimals between 0 and 1)
-Limits the solution finding algorithm to a specific fractional range.
-Useful for when you are only interested in finding alignments to fit a specific form factor.
+Limits the solution-finding algorithm to a specific fractional range.
+Useful when you are only interested in finding alignments to fit a specific form factor.

 ### `int-frac` (decimal between 0 and 1)
 The starting point of the search process.
 Changing this value may reduce the total number of iterations of the function or find an [alternate solution](#oasis-align-2).
 By default, `int-frac` will be the midpoint of the specified `range`.
 For example, a `range` of `(0, 0.6)` will have an `int-frac` of `0.3`.